 The first question asks you if you have any codebtors.
 Simply check “Yes” or “No” and move on to the second question.

-But keep in mind that if you are married and filing a joint bankruptcy with your spouse, you don’t need to list your spouse on Schedule H.
+Next, you’ll list the current name and address of any spouse (or former spouse) that you’ve lived with in a community property state or territory eight years prior to filing for bankruptcy.
+Keep in mind that if you are married and filing a joint bankruptcy with your spouse, you don’t need to list your spouse on Schedule H.

 For more information on whether it makes sense to file for bankruptcy individually or jointly with your spouse, see Bankruptcy for Married Couples: Filing Options.

-If you file for bankruptcy and receive a discharge, your creditors can still go after your codebtors to collect their debts.
+If you file for bankruptcy and receive a discharge, your creditors can still collect the debt from your codebtor.
 Your discharge doesn’t wipe out your codebtor’s obligation to pay the obligation back.